 Find out how much you can afford to borrow.
 You may think you can afford a $300,000 home, but lenders usually limit first-time buyers to no more than $200,000.
 They will also consider your debts, income, length of employment, and other factors.
 Most real estate agents won’t work with you if you don’t know your finances well enough.
 You’ll be better prepared for negotiations and closing the deal.

 Getting a mortgage

 First-time real estate buyers need help in obtaining a mortgage.
 The process of purchasing a house can be emotionally draining for most people.
 It is a big decision that will have lasting consequences, and there is a tendency to overspend or stretch a budget.
-It’s best to work with a mortgage agent who can help you with the process.
+It’s best to work with a mortgage broker from Brampton who can help you with the process.

 A mortgage is essential to buying a home, and first-time home buyers should take the time to prepare their finances.
 A mortgage can be a complex process, and it can be not very clear to navigate.
 Use a mortgage calculator or contact a qualified mortgage consultant.
 It will give you an idea of your payment and how much you can afford to spend on the home.
 A mortgage can be difficult for first-time buyers, but it’s not impossible.
 Once you understand your financial situation, you’ll be ready to find a home and move in.

 Before securing a mortgage, consider the cost of closing.
 Closing costs can range from 2% to 5% of the loan amount.
 Home inspections can also be a good investment, so shopping around is essential.
 Make sure you budget enough cash for immediate repairs, upgrades, and furnishings.
 Before you start shopping, determine your budget for the home.

 Home inspections are a critical part of the buying process for first-time real estate buyers.
 A thorough inspection can save you a lot of money by helping you avoid buying a home that needs significant repairs.